kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 **How Header Identity Affects Sharing:**

-For route-level session persistence, header names must be unique across all route rules, ensuring isolated sessions between rules.
+For route-level session persistence, header names MUST be unique across all route rules, ensuring isolated sessions between rules.
 Within a single route rule with multiple path matches, all those paths share the same session.
+When duplicates are detected, the same conflict resolution rules apply as for cookie names.
+See [Route-Level Session Name Uniqueness](#route-level-session-name-uniqueness) for details.

 For BackendTrafficPolicy session persistence, all routes targeting that backend share sessions regardless of hostname or path, since headers have no Domain/Path scope.